ester hydrolysis header image

 Hydrolysis is the breaking up of a substance using water or the elements found in water, that is H+ or OH-.
 Hydrolysis using water alone is usually very slow but hydrogen ion (H+) or hydroxide ions (OH-) can be used to speed up or catalyse the hydrolysis reaction.
 That is we can use dilute acids or alkalis to speed up the break down or hydrolysis of a compound.

-Hydrolysis of an ester is usually carried out by simply heating an ester under reflux conditions with either dilute sulfuric or hydrochloric acid in the case of acid hydrolysis or with dilute sodium or potassium hydroxide in the case of alkaline hydrolysis.
+Hydrolysis of an ester is usually carried out by simply heating the ester under reflux conditions; shown in the image opposite; with either dilute sulfuric or hydrochloric acid in the case of acid hydrolysis or with dilute sodium or potassium hydroxide in the case of alkaline hydrolysis.
 The ester is broken down by water with the hydrogen ions (H+) in the acid or the hydroxide ions (OH-) in the alkali acting as catalysts.

 Acid hydrolysis